ncreddine/pose_conversion_pfe/README.md

 Our work is structured as so :
 - Data preparation
 - Training part
-- Convert the 3D pose into BVH, to feed them into the the virtual agent.
+- Convert the 3D pose into BVH, to feed them into the virtual agent.

 ## Demo
-In order to evaluate our script we provided a `demo.py` script that compares between 3D extracted skeleton ground truth and the 2D to 3D conversion model (the 2D skeleton we need for this task is also the 3D ground truth skeleon without the depth information).
-In order to evaluate the model efficiently, the demo script takes in consideretion input from the webcam and from the PATS dataset itself (cool right!), theses different tasks could be specified using arguments passed to the script.
+The provided  `demo.py` script compares between 3D extracted skeleton ground truth and the 2D to 3D conversion model (the 2D skeleton we need for this task is also the 3D ground truth skeleton without the depth information).
+To evaluate the model efficiently, the demo script takes in consideration input from the webcam and from the PATS dataset itself (cool right!), theses different tasks could be specified using arguments passed to the script.

 ### webcam